subhadipchowdhury/subhadipchowdhury.github.io/index.md

 ## Teaching

-In Spring 2023, I am teaching _Chaotic Dynamical Systems_, _Mathematical Foundations of Computing_, and  _Applied Differential Calculus_.
-The course syllabis are accessible through the [teaching page](teaching).
+The course syllabi are accessible through the [teaching page](teaching).
 Older teaching is listed there as well.

 </div>